Revocable Living Trust - Do You Need One?

 After learning more about living revocable trusts, I want you to take some time to think about how creating one will soften the burden for you and your loved ones down the line.
 The truth is, you are making it as easy as possible for them under the most difficult of circumstances, and that is one way to truly show how much you love them.

 It makes me so upset to hear about what happens to people and their families, who have the best intentions at heart, when these documents are not in place.
-You can find more on my Will & Trust resource page.
+You can find more info on the Will & Trust resource page.
 I encourage you to check it out so that you can avoid this costly mistake.

 Suze Orman Blog and Podcast Episodes